-9.5.4 - Compressed Gas
+9.5.4 Compressed gas

 Keep liquid discharge valves on a compressed gas tank closed except when loading and unloading.
 Unless your engine runs a pump for product transfer, turn it off when loading or unloading.
 If you use the engine, turn it off after product transfer, before you unhook the hose.
-Unhook all loading/unloading connections before coupling, uncoupling, or moving a cargo tank.
+Unhook all loading/unloading connections before coupling, uncoupling or moving a cargo tank.
 Always chock trailers and semi-trailers to prevent motion when uncoupled from the power unit.

 - 1. What are cargo tanks? - 2.
-How is a portable tank different from a cargo tank? - 3.
+How is a portable tank different from a cargo tank?
 Your engine runs a pump used during delivery of compressed gas.
 Should you turn off the engine before or after unhooking hoses after delivery?

 These questions may be on your test.
-If you can't answer them all, re-read subsection 9.5.
+If you are unable to answer them all, re-read subsection 9.5.

-9.6 - Hazardous Materials -- Driving and Parking Rules
+9.6 Driving and parking rules

-9.6.1 - Parking with Division 1.1, 1.2, or 1.3 Explosives
+9.6.1 Parking with division 1.1, 1.2 or 1.3 explosives

-Never park with Division 1.1, 1.2, or 1.3 explosives within five feet of the traveled part of the road.
+Never park with Division 1.1, 1.2 or 1.3 explosives within five feet of the traveled part of the road.
 Except for short periods of time needed for vehicle operation necessities (e.g., fueling), do not park within 300 feet of:

-A bridge, tunnel, or building.
+- A bridge, tunnel or building.

-A place where people gather.
+- A place where people gather, or

-An open fire.
+- An open fire.

-If you must park to do your job, do so only briefly.
+If you must park to do your job, do so but only briefly.

-Don't park on private property unless the owner is aware of the danger.
+Do not park on private property unless the owner is aware of the danger.
 Someone must always watch the parked vehicle.
 You may let someone else watch it for you only if your vehicle is:

-On the shipper's property.
+- On the shipper's property, or

-On the carrier's property.
+- On the carrier's property, or

-On the consignee's property.
+- On the consignee's property.

 You are allowed to leave your vehicle unattended in a safe haven.
 A safe haven is an approved place for parking unattended vehicles loaded with explosives.
-Designation of authorized safe havens is usually made by local authorities.
+Designation of authorized safe havens are usually made by local authorities.

-9.6.2 - Parking a Placarded Vehicle Not Transporting Division 1.1, 1.2, or 1.3) Explosives
+9.6.2 Parking a placarded vehicle not transporting division 1.1, 1.2 or 1.3 explosives

 You may park a placarded vehicle (not laden with explosives) within five feet of the traveled part of the road only if your work requires it.
 Do so only briefly.
 Someone must always watch the vehicle when parked on a public roadway or shoulder.
-Do not uncouple a trailer and leave it with hazardous materials on a public street.
+Do not uncouple a trailer with hazardous materials and leave it on a public street.
 Do not park within 300 feet of an open fire.

-9.6.3 - Attending Parked Vehicles
+9.6.3 Attending parked vehicles